double <- function(x) x * 25 Your first function

 scale(10)

-Yes. scale found multiplier in the workspace because it wasn’t defined inside the function.
-R looks for names first in the function’s local environment, then in the environment where the function was defined.
-This is lexical scoping, the idea R inherited from Scheme (Section 2.2).
+#> [1] 30scale found multiplier in the workspace because it was not defined inside the function body.
+R looks for names first in the local environment, then in the environment where the function was defined, a strategy called lexical scoping that R inherited from Scheme (Section 2.2).

 n <- 0